Welcome to the Friday Freebie Five, a new weekly feature on Dream of Travel Writing’s Six Figure Travel Writer blog.

 “Going Local” profiles a local from one of the WestJet destinations.
 In about 500 words, they give seven recommendations of places they love in their hometown.
 Recommendations include things like their favorite bar or restaurant, the best music venue, where to get back to nature, or the best places to go for a walk.
 Most of these are generic but usually one or two are specific to the person.
 For example, a celiac giving their favorite gluten-free restaurant or a musician their favorite bar for live music.
 There is a short third-person introduction which describes the person profiled followed by the recommendations which appear as quotes from the person.
 There is also the “Getting There” sidebar which, in about 20 words, tells readers how they can get to the destination with WestJet.
 Recent examples include musician Francis Macdonald highlighting his favorite spots in Glasgow, CEO of Collective Arts Brewing Matt Johnston on Hamilton, Ontario, and executive director of the Museum of the African Diaspora Linda Harrison’s recommendations for San Francisco.

 “Tribes” covers an interesting group of people in a WIZZ destinations such as a sport team, club, or trend with a loyal following.
 In about 500 words, the article explains what the interesting tribe is and more about the people involved.
 There are quotes throughout the description as well as up to 10 quotes from players or locals involved on why they are part of the tribe.
-Examples from this section include a profile of a Teqball team in Budapest about the new sport, a piece covering Castells, human towers, in Barcelona, and an article covering the growing yo-yo trend in Prague.
+Examples from this section include a profile of a Teqball team in Budapest about the new sport, the latest in the sports equipment such as that bowstring, a piece covering Castells, human towers, in Barcelona, and an article covering the growing yo-yo trend in Prague.

 “Local’s Guide” is a 500-to-700-word article that falls under the “Travel” section and profiles a city around the world.
 It’s written in a first-person as-told-to style from the perspective of a local resident—typically, a young professional—and highlights city hotspots, restaurants, nightlife and lodging.
 Recent “Local’s Guide” articles have profiled the thriving city of Dublin, Ireland, from the perspective of an interior designer, and the Texan creativity capital of Austin from the perspective of a musician.
 Text is always accompanied by a sidebar of where to “drink,” “stay,” “eat” and “see,” which lists website and address information of locales.